niemopen/niem-naming-design-rules/ndr6src.md

 </xs:sequence>
 <xs:attribute ref="nc:personNameCommentText" use="optional"/>
 ```
-<figcaption><a name="ex4-23">Example 4-23: PropertyAssociation object in CMF and XSD</a></figcaption>
+<figcaption><a name="ex4-23">Example 4-23: ChildPropertyAssociation object in CMF and XSD</a></figcaption>

-The following table shows the mapping between PropertyAssociation representations in CMF and XSD.
+The following table shows the mapping between ChildPropertyAssociation representations in CMF and XSD.

 | CMF | XSD |
 | --- | --- |